 I have the honor to speak on behalf of the European Union.

-The Candidate Countries Turkey, the Republic of North Macedonia[*], Montenegro*, Serbia* and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, as well as Ukraine and Georgia align themselves with this statement.
+The Candidate Countries the Republic of North Macedonia*, Montenegro*, Serbia* and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, and the EFTA country Iceland, member of the European Economic Area align themselves with this statement.

 The EU congratulates the Swiss Presidency on the successful continuation of its important role at the Second Review Conference of the Cluster Munitions Convention.
 We assure you, Mr. President, of our full support to achieve a successful and action-oriented outcome.
 We commend the Presidency’s resourcefulness and continued efforts to move forward despite the exceptional circumstances presented by the COVID-19 pandemic.

 At the outset, let me recall that the EU supports the humanitarian goal of the Convention on Cluster Munitions.
 We are deeply concerned by the impact on civilian populations of the indiscriminate use of cluster munitions, including the extensive use of cluster munitions in Syria, as well as uses in Yemen, Libya and most recently in the Nagorno-Karabakh conflict.
 The EU strongly condemns such use and calls upon all actors to refrain from such use and to fully adhere to International Humanitarian Law.

 We consider that the Review Conference provides an opportunity to assess achievements and progress since the Dubrovnik Action Plan in 2015 and to agree on a new plan for States Parties to implement their outstanding obligations under the Convention.
 We call on States Parties to make further progress with the implementation of the Convention.